foliagecanine/tritium-os/README.md

 1)It takes forever to build GCC on a Raspberry Pi (abbr.
 RPI)
 2)You ALSO have to build GRUB on the RPI which is another forever of waiting
 3)You have to make a few scripts (I guess I made them for you though)

+### How about that add-o-file.sh script?
+That is an easy way of editing the make.config file.
+You can use it to add a .o file to the list of files to be included in the build.

+To use it type:
+`./add-o-file \[filename\]`
+The filename is the name of the c/asm/S file to include without the extension.
+For example, type:
+`./add-o-file mynewfile`
+To add mynewfile.c (or mynewfile.S or mynewfile.asm) to the make.config
+Note there is no extension in the filename.

 ## When will it be done?
 Never.
 I will continue adding to it and editing it until I get bored or just stop for some reason.